12114770/pycontrol/Readme.md

 Then you will need to copy the grafana, .json dashboard into your Grafana server on the website.

-If v1.2, please also follow the instruction to github.com/flobz/psa_car_controller.
-Which is included as a submodule.
+If v1.2, please also follow the instruction to github.com/flobz/psa_car_controller, which is included as a submodule.

 If there are any questions just contact me unter lukas.sichert@student.tuwien.ac.at.